j-hannes/snap-tutorial/README.md

 other it is also possible to jump between them or just to pick the one that looks interesting.
 The structure of the tutorial looks as follows:

-1. [Hello Yuri](chapter1.md) - Write, build and deploy a Snap web application.
+1. [First steps with Snap](chapter1.md) - Write, build and deploy a Snap web application.

 2. Snaplets - Modularize your application.